 Step 1: Assess the Situation

-• Before you jump in, take a good look at your pool.
+- Before you jump in, take a good look at your pool.
 Determine the extent of the soot contamination.
 Is it a light dusting or a thick layer?
+If you notice heavy soot buildup, it might be time to clean smoke and soot from your pool to restore its clarity and safety.

 Step 2: Skim the Surface

-• Use your pool skimmer to remove any floating soot or debris.
+- Use your pool skimmer to remove any floating soot or debris.
 Start from the edges and work your way toward the center.
+If there’s a significant buildup, you may need to clean smoke and soot from your pool to ensure it remains safe and clear for swimming.

 Step 3: Brush Away Stains